All posts

 1. The invoice mismatch

 Entity A is the operating company.
 Entity B holds IP.
-But invoices go out from Entity A for products built on Entity B's IP — without a licensing agreement, without transfer pricing documentation, without any formal arrangement connecting the two.
+Invoices go out from Entity A for products built on Entity B's IP, but there's no licensing agreement, no transfer pricing documentation, no formal arrangement connecting the two.

-From an operational standpoint, this works.
-Revenue arrives, products ship, clients are served.
-From a structural standpoint, the income path doesn't match the entity purpose.
-Entity B's IP generates value that Entity A captures, with no documented bridge between them.
-This missing bridge is a transfer pricing gap that triggers compliance obligations in both jurisdictions, regardless of entity size.
+Operationally, this works fine.
+Revenue arrives, products ship.
+Structurally, the income path doesn't match the entity purpose.
+Entity B's IP generates value that Entity A captures, and nobody documented the bridge between them.
+That missing bridge is a transfer pricing gap that triggers compliance obligations in both jurisdictions, regardless of entity size.

 2. The bank account mismatch

 Income from multiple entities funnels into one bank account because it was easier to set up that way.
-Or the founder's personal account becomes a transit point between entity accounts in different jurisdictions.
+Or the founder's personal account becomes a transit point between entities in different jurisdictions.

-The banking layer tells its own story.
-When a bank sees income from five countries flowing into one account attached to one entity, the question isn't whether the business is profitable.
-The question is whether the account structure matches the entity structure.
-If it doesn't, the bank's interpretation of what's happening may differ from yours.
-The Mercury vs. Wise vs. Relay comparison maps how different banking platforms handle multi-entity, multi-jurisdiction account structures.
+Banks don't care about your org chart.
+When a bank sees income from five countries flowing into one account attached to one entity, the question isn't profitability.
+It's whether the account structure matches the entity structure.
+If it doesn't, the bank's interpretation of what's happening will differ from yours.
+The Mercury vs. Wise vs. Relay comparison covers how each platform handles multi-entity, multi-jurisdiction accounts.

 3. The jurisdiction mismatch

-An entity registered in Singapore.
-A founder living in Portugal.
+Entity registered in Singapore.
+Founder living in Portugal.
 Clients in the US.
 Revenue processed through a US-based payment platform.

-Each jurisdiction has its own view of where this income originates, where value is created, and which entity owes what.
-The entity structure says Singapore.
-The operational reality says the value creation happens wherever the founder sits — a permanent establishment question that most CPAs don't flag.
-The payment processor sees a US transaction.
+Each jurisdiction has its own view of where this income originates, where value is created, and who owes what.
+Singapore sees its entity.
+Portugal sees the founder doing all the work there, which is a permanent establishment question most CPAs don't even raise.
+Stripe sees a US transaction.

 📊